HackYourCareer/SmartKickers/README.md

     After launching the node server you should see the following output from your go server.

-    As we can see the last message is the score that is being send to the react app.
+    As you can see, the last message is the score that has been sent to the react app.

     <h1 align="center">
         <img src="assets/goWithNode.png">